 Experience the wild & untamed golf of Northern Ireland

 Northern Ireland golf courses are some of the best in the world and some truly legendary links designs to play are Portstwewart, Ardglass and Castlerock.
 Golfers should pay particular attention to the regions of Belfast and Derry-Londonderry, providing golfers with spacious countryside, elegant resorts, and the option to stay in a city centre.
+Off the course, take in a truly memorable experience with a visit to the World Heritage site, The Giant’s Causeway, or take a studio tour around the legendary TV series, Game of Thrones in Banbridge.

 Why book a Northern Ireland golf break?